dell/csi-baremetal/docs/proposals/storage-capacity-proposal.md

     resources: ["replicasets"]
     verbs: ["get"]
 ```
 To enable using these object during scheduling `storageCapacity: true` must be added to CSIDriver spec.
+This field was immutable in Kubernetes <= 1.22 and mutable since 1.23.
+For versions <= 1.22 user can't enable/disable this feature without deleting CSI.

 To implement `GetCapacity` it is possible to use AC. `GetCapacity` types look like this